-- If the error is corrected byPAL, SAL would return to the interrupted context by calling PAL_MC_RESUME.
-PAL_MC_RESUME procedure provides an option for generating a Corrected Machine Check interrupt to the OS for the Processor CMC events.
-The CMCV register specifies the CMC interrupt vector and its mask status. - SAL will perform any platform hardware-specific correction as described in Section 4.3, "Platform Errors", send a Corrected Platform Error Interrupt to the OS and then call PAL_MC_RESUME, to return to the interrupted context.
+- If the error is corrected by PAL, SAL would return to the interrupted context by calling PAL_MC_RESUME.
+PAL_MC_RESUME procedure provides an option for generating a Corrected Machine Check interrupt to the operating system for the Processor CMC events.
+The CMCV register specifies the CMC interrupt vector and its mask status. - SAL will perform any platform hardware-specific correction as described in Section 4.3, "Platform Errors", send a Corrected Platform Error Interrupt (CPEI) to the operating system and then call PAL_MC_RESUME, to return to the interrupted context.

-For corrected machine checks, SAL does not call the OS_MCA layer immediately but the OS CMC interrupt handler or the OS Corrected Platform Error interrupt handler will be invoked some time after returning to the interrupted process, assuming that the CMC or Corrected Platform Error interrupt is enabled in hardware.
-The CMC or Corrected Platform Error interrupt handler of the OS shall run with interrupts enabled1 and would invoke the SAL_GET_STATE_INFO and the SAL_CLEAR_STATE_INFO procedures to process the error information associated with the event(s).
-The OS must ensure that the entire CMC or Corrected Platform Error interrupt handler executes on the same processor.
+For corrected machine checks, SAL does not call the OS_MCA layer immediately but the operating system CMC interrupt handler or the operating system Corrected Platform Error interrupt handler will be invoked some time after returning to the interrupted process, assuming that the CMC or Corrected Platform Error interrupt is enabled in hardware.
+Some operating systems may choose to poll for corrected processor and/or platform errors instead of relying on the CMCI/CPEI interrupts.
+Refer to Section 4.4 for details.

+The operating system component that handles the CMC or Corrected Platform Errors shall run with interrupts enabled1 and would invoke the SAL_GET_STATE_INFO and the SAL_CLEAR_STATE_INFO procedures to process the error information associated with the event(s).
+The operating system must ensure that the entire CMC or Corrected Platform Error handler executes on the same processor on which it was signalled.